-Water Quality
+Water Quality:

 Surface Water Quality Bureau (SWQB) New Mexico Environment Department sets and implements standards for surface water quality to improve and maintain the quality of water in the state based on various beneficial use categories for the water body.
 The 2010 Water Quality Survey Summary for the Canadian River and Select Tributaries Report, pursuant to the Clean Water Act Sections 305(b) and 303(d), evaluates the quality of surface waters in New Mexico and identifies those that do not meet uses and criteria defined in the New Mexico Surface Water Quality Standards.
-Impaired waters are then identified, along with impairment descriptions, on the 303(d) list.